zhaqenl/zhaqenl.github.io/en/src/wordsearch.md

 ------------------------------------

 Remember, it’s never a bad idea to go back to using pen and paper to solve programming problems.
-Sometimes, we express ideas better using our bare hands, and to top it off, a good ’ol break from the monitor and from the walls of code could just be what you need for a breakthrough—just like when I got stuck thinking about how I should implement my [complete_line](#completeLine) function!
+Sometimes, we express ideas better using our bare hands, and to top it off, a good ol’ break from the monitor and from the walls of code could just be what you need for a breakthrough—just like when I got stuck thinking about how I should implement my [complete_line](#completeLine) function!